Why should you use email as a mobile-first company?

 Optimize Emails for a Mobile Inbox

 As of 2021, mobile clients accounted for over 40 percent of email opens.
-This trend should be enough to convince you that it’s worth your time to optimize your onboarding campaigns to be mobile-friendly.
+This trend should be enough to convince you that optimizing your onboarding campaigns to be mobile-friendly is worth your time.

 Send Automated Onboarding Emails with OneSignal